Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Multigrid and Inexact Deflation

+with the last equality following from the definition of the projectors in \eqref{eq:pilr}.
 Using the multigrid method as a right preconditioner in the context of a Krylov subspace method, the preconditioner is given by $C^{(\nu)}$, and the subspace is built for $DC^{(\nu)}.$ We again should use a flexible Krylov subspace method such as flexible GMRES or GCR, since the smoother $\MSAPone$ is non-stationary and, moreover, we will solve the coarse system $D_c$ only with low accuracy using some ``inner iteration'' in every step.
-The important point is that a rough approximation of the coarse grid correction in \eqref{eq:iterationmatrix}, i.e., the solution of systems with the matrix $D_c ^{-1}$ at only low accuracy, will typically have only a negligible effect on the quality of the preconditioner, and it will certainly not hamper the convergence of the iterates towards the solution of the system since multiplications with the matrix $D$ are done exactly.
+The important point is that a rough approximation of the coarse grid correction in \eqref{eq:iterationmatrix}, i.e., the solution of systems with the matrix $D_c$ at only low accuracy, will typically have only a negligible effect on the quality of the preconditioner, and it will certainly not hamper the convergence of the iterates towards the solution of the system since multiplications with the matrix $D$ are done exactly.
 On the other hand, in the ``inexact deflation'' context the exact splitting of the solution $z = \chi' + \chi$ with

 requires the same final accuracy for both $\chi'$ and $\chi$.
 Therefore, when computing $\chi'$, the coarse grid system has to be solved with high accuracy.
 More importantly, $D_c^{-1}$ also appears in $\pi_R$ which is part of the ``deflated'' matrix $D\pi_R$ in the system for $\chi$.
 In the inexact deflation context, this system is solved using SAP as a preconditioner.
 While we can allow for a flexible and possibly inexact evaluation of the preconditioner, the accuracy with which we evaluate the non-preconditioned matrix $D \pi_R$ in every step will inevitably affect the accuracy attainable for $\chi$.
 As a consequence, in each iteration we have to solve the system with the matrix $D_c$ arising in $\pi_R$ with an accuracy comparable with the accuracy at which we want to obtain $\chi$ (although the accuracy requirements could, in principle, be somewhat relaxed as the iteration proceeds due to results from \cite{SiSz03,EshofSlei04}).